grafana/grafana/docs/sources/datasources/azuremonitor.md

 Azure Monitor Logs collects and organises log and performance data from [supported resources](https://docs.microsoft.com/en-us/azure/azure-monitor/monitor-reference) and makes many sources of data available to query together with the sophisticated [Kusto Query Language (KQL)](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/query/).

-Wheras Azure Monitor Metrics can only store numeric data in a simplified structure, Logs can store different data types each with their own strucutre and can perform complexe analysis of data using KQL.
+While Azure Monitor Metrics only stores simplified numerical data, Logs can store different data types each with their own structure and can perform complexe analysis of data using KQL.

 #### Your first Azure Monitor Logs query